 I had a fantastic dinner at the stunning Orangery restaurant.
 It is a beautiful room.The glass ceiling and sides let in loads of natural light.
 And there is so much attention to detail down to small things like the candle holders.

 The Orangery offers a 6-course tasting menu or a 3-course meal.
 I chose the 3-course menu.
 I started with the village crab which came with black garlic and cheese and was a parfait style texture – delicious.

 I couldn’t resist the Yorkshire lamb as my main.
 This is one of the signature dishes at Rockliffe Hall and I could quickly see why.
 The meat was so flavoursome and so delicate – just heavenly.

 Breakfast the next morning was a continental buffet.
 And then I had to order the Singing Hinny.
 Streaky bacon, poached Wensleydale free-range eggs and maple syrup.
 A deliciously naughty way to start the day.

 Rockliffe Hall Spa

-The spa at Rockliffe Hall is award-winning and it is easy to see why!
-It is one of the largest and most luxurious spas in Britain at 50,000 square feet!
-It is also one of the leading boutique spa hotels Yorkshire has.
+The spa at Rockliffe Hall is award-winning and it is easy to see why.
+It is one of Britain’s largest and most luxurious spas at 50,000 square feet.
+It is also one of the leading boutique spa hotels in Yorkshire.

 There are then lots of different rooms at different temperatures.
-This includes a Tepidarium with warm body shaped beds, a Caladrium which provide a hot steam bathing which is infused with aromatic oils, a Tropicarium which is like a sauna but with moist heat, a classic roman sauna, an igloo which provides hot and cold therapy AND an outdoor hot tub.
+This includes a Tepidarium with warm body-shaped beds, a Caladrium that provides hot steam bathing which is infused with aromatic oils, a Tropicarium which is like a sauna but with moist heat, a classic Roman sauna, an igloo that provides hot and cold therapy AND an outdoor hot tub.